previous next contents top

 Advanced Polymorphism in Simpler-Typed Languages

-Parametric polymorphism is parameterization of a term by a type, permitting the term to be used in differently-typed contexts.
+Parametric polymorphism is the parameterization of a term by a type, permitting the term to be used in differently-typed contexts.
 Types of polymorphic terms contain universal quantification.
-For the sake of inference and ease of type-checking, mainstream functional programming languages restrict where in the type the quantifiers may appear and over what they quantify.
-Hindley-Milner system, or core ML, limits polymorphism to rank-1 (prenex): all quantifiers in a type must be at the front and quantify over monomorphic types.
+For the sake of inference and ease of type checking, mainstream functional programming languages restrict where in the type the quantifiers may appear and what they quantify over.
+The Hindley-Milner system, or core ML, limits polymorphism to rank-1 (prenex): all quantifiers in a type must be at the front and quantify over monomorphic types.
 OCaml and Haskell relax the rank restriction, permitting quantifiers inside certain types such as records.
 Haskell also permits parameterization by arbitrary type constructors: we can define a tree data type abstracting not only over the type of leaf values but also over the type of the collection to hold node's children.

-We do encounter problems that run into the limits of polymorphism in Haskell, let alone in ML.
-We may need to parameterize by type functions that are not constructors; we may need to quantify over not only types but also kinds.
+From time to time we run into the limits of polymorphism in Haskell, let alone in ML.
+We may need to parameterize by arbitrary type functions rather than mere constructors; we may need to quantify over not only types but also kinds.
 Or we think we need.
-Some of these demanding problems turn out solvable in Haskell or even ML.
+Some of these demanding problems turn out solvable even in ML.
 On this page we collect such examples.
 Most of the code is simple OCaml, demonstrating that the plain Hindley-Milner system can be surprisingly expressive.

 Warm-up: polyvariadic functions

 As a warm-up, we show the trivial OCaml code for the problem that may at first blush appear unsolvable within the Hindley-Milner system.
-The problem is to write a function that first takes the numeral n; The function then takes n other arguments and returns them as the n-element list.
-It seems the function should have the type n -> ('a ->)n -> 'a list, which is of course not possible in OCaml.
+The problem is to write a function that takes the number n followed by n other arguments, returning them as the n-element list.
+It may seem that the function should have the type n -> ('a ->)^n -> 'a list, which is of course not possible in OCaml.

-The solution takes three lines; the first two define the building blocks of our numerals -- zero and the successor.
+The solution takes three lines; the first two define the building blocks for our number representation: zero and the successor.
 The third line defines the desired function p.
 An indented line after each definition shows the response of the OCaml top-level, with the inferred type for each function.

 let n0 = fun k -> k [];;